 Garber made the cut right on the number Friday thanks to an eagle at 17, allowing him to stick around for the weekend at the Rocket Mortgage Classic at Detroit Golf Club.
-Tony Paul, The Detroit News
+The Detroit News

 Detroit — Joey Garber made a late-round eagle to make the cut on the number Friday.